patrikis-angelos/Bookstore/README.md

 # Bookstore

-A basic bookstore app where a user can create books in a list, remove them and apply a category filter to browse through the books.
+A bookstore app where the user can create and remove books as well as browse through his collection by applying category filters

 ## Built With

 - React.js
 - Redux
+- SCSS

 ## [Live Link](https://patrick-bookstore.herokuapp.com/)